Kiyazz/KeyEngine/README.md

 # A version of the A2 Engine created by Kiya Zadeh

+## Building instructions

+### Windows

+Open the .sln using visual studio and build with the release settings.
+After building, make sure that the executable has the 4 SDL DLL files present

+### OSX

+Open the xcode project with xcode and check that the SDL frameworks are present in the build.
+Use Xcode's build for profiling to compile with release settings

+### Linux

+Use your distributions package manager to download the SDL, SDL_TTF, SDL_mixer, SDL_image dependencies

+Use make lua and make box2d to build the dependencies,

+Afterwards, run make to build the engine in release mode, or make game_engine_linux_debug to build in debig mode

 ## Additional Docs on top of the standard A2 engine API

 ### Saving.SaveState(filename : string)